AtlasOfLivingAustralia/ala-datastories/components.md

 Markers are generated based on occurrences passed in to the component.
 Custom icons are assigned based on species groups, as well as a marker shadow.
 Markers are linked to popups which use the _ObsTile_ component to show details of the occurrence.

 The map components communicates with _App.vue_; for example a double click on the map sets the spatial focus to the double click location, triggering a new API call in _App.vue_.

+### ObsTile.vue

+Observation tiles show details of individual occurrence records in the map footer and in map markers.
+The component is passed data for a single occurrence.
+It provides links to the full occurrence record as well as information on the data resource.
+A 'focus' button sets the tile's species as a global focus.
+Clicking on the thumbnail image triggers a modal image display through an event passed to App.vue

+When instanced in a marker popup, the tile is assigned a 'popup' class which modifies its styling.